ee-jackson/bci-jacc/README.md

 # bci-jacc

-This repository contains the [research compendium](https://research-compendium.science) for the project: Large-scale density-dependent pre-dispersal seed predation and fruit set in _Jacaranda Copaia_.
+This repository contains the [research compendium](https://research-compendium.science) for the project: Large-scale density-dependent pre-dispersal seed predation and fruit set in _Jacaranda copaia_.
 The compendium is a collection of all digital parts of the research project to date.

 ## Contents: